Sweers Island

 Sweers Island is an island in the South Wellesley Islands in the Gulf of Carpentaria, Queensland, Australia.
-Privately owned via a perpetual lease and with the only residents being the owners and workers at the resort, the island is within the Shire of Mornington.
+Most of the island is Aboriginal Freehold Land, held in trust by the Kaiadilt Aboriginal Land Trust (KALT) on behalf of the traditional owners.
+There is a small private resort, Sweers Island Resort owned via a perpetual lease on Crown Land, being the site of a township dating from the 1800s, with the only residents being the owners and workers at the resort.

-It lies within the traditional lands of the Kaiadilt people, and was the location of "The Investigator Tree" which is now in Queensland Museum.
+Sweers Island was the location of "The Investigator Tree" which is now in Queensland Museum.

 History

 Kayardild (also known as Kaiadilt and Gayadilta) is a language of the Gulf of Carpentaria, once spoken by the Kaiadilt people.
 The Kayardild language region includes the landscape within the local government boundaries of the Mornington Shire Council.

 The island was given its European name by explorer Matthew Flinders on 16 November 1802 after Salomon Sweers, a council member of the East India Company at Batavia who was one of those who instructed Abel Tasman to explore the Gulf of Carpentaria in 1644.
 Flinders was circumnavigating the Australian continent in the sloop HMS Investigator to map the coastline and establish if Australia was a single island or whether there were two or more islands (the Gulf of Carpentaria and the Great Australian Bight were suspected to be the entrances to straits between the islands).

 Robert Towns established Burketown in 1865 as a base for his extensive holdings in the Gulf Country.
 Burketown's development was limited due to the extent of tropical diseases suffered by its inhabitants.
-When the ship Margaret and Mary arrived in Burketown from Sydney carrying a fever (possibly typhoid), the majority of those on board died at Burketown.
+When the ship Margaret and Mary arrived in Burketown from Sydney carrying a fever (possibly malaria), the majority of those on board died at Burketown.
 In the belief that Burketown was inherently unhealthy, William Landsborough evacuated most of the survivors to Sweers Island for 18 months, with only a further two people dying.
 Towns and Co then traded wool, tallow, hides and skins between Sweers Island and Batavia in October 1868.